 Katie provides readings

-There are certain things that clients need to understand when receiving readings particularly with medium-ship.
+There are certain things that clients need to understand when receiving readings particularly with mediumship.
 The spirit connection may not always be with the spirit loved one they expect to hear from.
-A reader will relate the information they receive and cannot select a particular spirit to communicate.
+A reader will relate the information received and cannot select a particular spirit with which to communicate.

 If there is a prediction concerning future events that appears in a reading, it could take months or years to develop depending on the circumstances surrounding it.
 At times a client may expect a ‘quick result’ and if it doesn’t happen for them within the next week, they will conclude that the reader is wrong.
 Some may also be unhappy if a reader does not tell them what they wish to hear particularly if it involves a matter which needs correction in some way.